AI Solutions

 There are two types of memories: short and long.
 While short-term memory helps keep the flow during a session, long-term memory makes experiences personal over time.
 This creates a reliable and human-like continuity in enterprise applications.

-4. AI Agents: specialised autonomous units
+4. AI Agents: specialized autonomous units

 AI agents are the workhorses of the framework that have reasoning capabilities and access to the right agentic AI tools.